thaliaarchi/tty37-docs/tty37.md

   - M: Marking tine
   - \*: Both tines removed (explicit note)
   - blank: Both tines removed (unclear?)
-  - -: Function bar does not have this code level (see column Levels)
+  - -: Function bar does not have this codebar (see column Levels)
-- **Levels**: The number of code levels in the function bar. \[Type p66–68] Any code levels above this count are marked with -; it is unclear whether such function bars are shorter.
+- **Levels**: The number of codebars in the function bar. \[Type p66–68] Any codebars above this count are marked with -; it is unclear whether such function bars are shorter.
 - **Derivation**: How the function bar configuration is derived, from my observation.
 It is one of these styles: